eNPS: What employee net promoter score is & why it matters

 As 21% (promoters) minus 30% (detractors) equals -9%, the result would be -9.

 As a company should aim to have more promoters than detractors, a higher employee net promoter score shows more employee engagement.

 The benefits of eNPS

-The number one benefit of eNPS is how easy it is — you could hardly come up with a less time-consuming way to pulse check your employee satisfaction!
-Managers don’t have to spend hours thinking of the right survey questions; and employees only have to choose their score on a 0–10 scale.
+The number one benefit of employee net promoter score is how easy it is — you could hardly come up with a less time-consuming way to check your employee satisfaction!
+Managers don’t have to spend hours thinking of the right survey questions, and employees only have to choose their score on a 0–10 scale.

 eNPS has a higher participation rate than surveys

-eNPS is a very easy metric to work with
+eNPS is an easy metric to work with

-The simplicity of eNPS leaves you with a single number – for this reason it’s a super easy metric to work with.
-As an employer you can track how your eNPS progresses over time.
-For example, you might be interested in monitoring employee morale during a time of change.
-Using one variable leaves very little room for confusion or error.
+The simplicity of this metric leaves you with a single number.
+For this reason, it’s a super easy metric to work with.
+As an employer, you should track how your eNPS progresses, especially when the workplace is going through changes.
+Using one variable leaves no room for confusion.

 eNPS is cost-effective